LGBTQ rights in Colombia: Identity documents

+History

-In 2012, the Constitutional Court ruled that a transgender person could request to change their gender on their civil registry records without going through a family court.
-Previously, since 1970, the National Civil Registry (Registro del Estado Civil) had required a notarized, published statement, or a judge's ruling to change any information in a person's registry.
+Since 1970, the National Civil Registry (Registro del Estado Civil) required a notarized, published statement, or a judge's ruling to change any information in a person's registry.

-Constitutional Court rulings in 2012, and 2014 allow name changes to be performed more than once.
+In 2012, the Constitutional Court ruled that a transgender person can request to change their gender on their civil registry records without going through a family court.
+Other Constitutional Court rulings in 2012 and 2014 allow name changes to be performed more than once.

 In response to two rulings of the Constitutional Court in 2015, the Colombian Government issued a decree on 4 June 2015 to simplify the process by which adults over 18 can legally change their gender.
 The decree, signed by the Ministry of Justice and the Ministry of the Interior, says the gender change is justified by a person's individual choice; it eliminates the requirement for psychiatric or physical examinations.
+The trans group Fundación Grupo de Acción y Apoyo a Personas Trans, led by Laura Weinstein, advised the government on the law.

 Notaries and local authorities sometimes believe they have discretionary authority to make their own rules, although officially this is not true.
 A 2016 report mentioned a pending legal case in which a person had been unable to find any notary willing to change their name without also changing their sex, even though the law allows this.
 The report, Cartografía de derechos trans en Colombia, was published jointly by OutRight Action International, El Aquelarre Trans, a transgender advocacy coalition, and El Programa de Acción por la Igualdad y la Inclusión Social (PAIIS), a program at the law school of Universidad de los Andes that researches and communicate information about human rights.
 This same 2016 report also recommended ending the psychiatric pathologization of transgender identity and abandoning sterilization as a prerequisite for other physical changes.

-On February 4, 2022, the Constitutional Court ordered the Ninth Notary of Medellín and the National Civil Registry to provide a non-binary individual with a birth certificate and national identity document, respectively, with "no binario" or "NB" in the sex field.
-In addition, the court ordered the Colombian government to facilitate the inclusion of such markers in identity documents and ordered Congress to amend laws as needed to take non-binary individuals into consideration.